MRI Spine Sacrum and Coccyx (Plain)

 What is MRI Spine Sacrum and Coccyx (Plain) ?

 MRI Spine Sacrum and Coccyx is used to visualise the sacrum (a triangular bone at the end of the spine), coccyx (known as tailbone, located just above the anus) and the surrounding soft tissues like muscles.
 The images captured during the MRI scan can be stored on an electronic device which is further printed on a film.
 The MRI scan is a radiationless test which uses strong magnetic and radio waves to create a detailed and clear 3D multiple images.
 The whole MRI scan procedure takes about 40-60 minutes.

-Preparation for MRI Spine Sacrum and Coccyx (Plain)
+Why is MRI Spine Sacrum and Coccyx (Plain) done?